Fattafatta/rescript-react-lazy/README.md

 # rescript-react-lazy

-Minimal bindings to use `React.lazy` with ResScript.
+Minimal bindings to use `React.lazy` with ReScript.

 ## Installation